Also called: Sean Ellis test

 Why: While a product/market fit survey provides an excellent way to gauge customers' dependency and fondness for an existing product, it does not validate actual product/market fit.
 If you have to ask whether you have product/market fit, the answer is simple: you don't.
 Product/market fit surveys can give false positive results Ð especially in the early stages of a product.

-This card is part of the Validation Patterns printed card deck
+This experiment is part of the Validation Patterns printed card deck

 A collection of 60 product experiments that will validate your idea in a matter of days, not months.
 They are regularly used by product builders at companies like Google, Facebook, Dropbox, and Amazon.